End-to-end encryption

 The subscribers need the symmetric group key in order to decrypt the data.
 They automatically obtain this key by performing a key exchange with the publisher.
 The key exchange happens using asymmetric encryption:

-- Both the publisher and subscriber generate a temporary RSA key pair to be used for the key exchange
+- Both the publisher and subscriber generate a temporary asymmetric key pair (RSA or ML-KEM, depending on configuration) to be used for the key exchange

 - The subscriber sends a key request to the publisher, containing the subscriber's public key, signed with the subscriber's Ethereum key

-- The publisher checks from the on-chain access control registry whether that subscriber should be able to access the stream, and if it does, the publisher responds with the AES symmetric key, encrypted with the publisher's RSA key for the subscriber's RSA key, and signs with the publisher's Ethereum key.
+- The publisher checks from the on-chain access control registry whether that subscriber should be able to access the stream, and if it does, the publisher responds by encrypting the AES symmetric key required to unlock the data.
+The key is encrypted with the publisher's temporary private key for the subscriber's temporary public key, and signed with the publisher's Ethereum key.

 Publisher liveness